-In general, air drying compounds shrink far more than plaster based compounds.
+In general, air drying compounds shrink far more than plaster based compounds generally between 15-25%.
 As air drying compounds are typically applied quite thin, shrinkage does not tend to detract from the overall joint shape.

-Setting compounds can shrink from zero up to about 12% with around half of their shrinkage occurring between application and setting.
+Setting compounds can shrink by 8-9% with around half of their shrinkage occurring between application and setting.
 The rest of the shrinkage occurs during the drying process and after setting.
 Setting compounds are typically used for the base coats and often are up to 1.4mm deep.
 Whilst the shrinkage percentage may be lower, the thicker amount means the actual amount of shrinkage can be noticeable.

-When all is considered the shrinkage that can occur if a coat is not dry before the next coat is applied is in the order of 0.2 to 0.35mm.
+When all is considered the shrinkage that can occur if a coat is not dry before the next coat is applied is in the order of 0.2mm-0.35mm.
 These are tiny figures, however are detectable on a generally flat wall and quite obvious in critical or glancing light conditions.

-6.4 IDENTIFYING PRODUCT USED BY DATES
+6.4 IDENTIFYING PRODUCT USE BY DATES